wchmiel/snakeMenu.js/README.md

 <br>
 <h3>Demo</h3>

 The sample of usege the snakeMenu.js plugin with Bootstrap navbar and animate.css animations is in the "demo" directory.
-You can play with it if you want ;)
+You can play with it if you want or try it here <a href="https://www.jqueryscript.net/demo/Dropdown-Menu-jQuery-snakeMenu/">DEMO</a> ;)